 Bottom of the Premier League with nine games to go, Leicester City won seven, drew one and lost one of these games to finish 14th.

 The following campaign, Leicester City became Premier League champions.
 Striker Jamie Vardy, signed from non-League outfit Fleetwood Town, scored in 11 consecutive Premier League fixtures to a break a record formerly held by Ruud van Nistelrooy.

 Riyad Mahrez and N'Golo Kanté, too, earned plaudits after joining from French sides Le Havre and Caen respectively.
 This remarkable achievement qualified them for the UEFA Champions League for the first time in the Club’s history.

-They reached the quarter-finals after winning their Champions League group and beating FC Sevilla in the Round of 16.
+After overcoming Club Brugge, Porto and Copenhagen in the group stage, they reached the quarter-finals and beat FC Sevilla over two legs in the Round of 16.
 They lost 2-1 on aggregate in the last-eight to Atlético Madrid.

 On Saturday 27 October 2018, Club Chairman, Khun Vichai Srivaddhanaprabha, was killed in a helicopter accident, alongside four others, outside King Power Stadium.

 The floral tributes left so lovingly by the Leicester community and those far beyond in the days that followed the accident were composted and used to support the growth and development of the Vichai Srivaddhanaprabha Memorial Garden at King Power Stadium.

 His son Khun Aiyawatt vowed to continue his father’s legacy.
 Under the management of former Liverpool and Celtic manager Brendan Rodgers, appointed in February 2019, Leicester City became a regular challenger in the upper regions of the Premier League.